makersacademy/CV/README.md

 ## Sam Broughton

+I'm a full-stack developer with a current emphasis on Node.JS with React/Redux.
 I'm an amateur philosopher, TV fanatic and enthusiastic coder whose awkward stumble through life has accumulated many interests from experimental psychology to classical ballet.
 Now that Makers Academy's 12-week Remote bootcamp has given me access to a limitless world of digital creation, I'm eager to channel these interests into as many projects as I have time for with as many people as possible.

 ## Skills

-#### Systematic thinker, problem solver
-- My training in philosophy and formal logic at the University of Cambridge has helped immensely in my approach to coding, and allowed me to hone my ability to break down a problem systematically into distinct components.

 #### Fast learner
 - For our Makers Academy final project: [Make It Stop!
 Alarm Clock](https://github.com/MakeItStop/task-based-alarm), my team and I wanted to challenge ourselves to learn a brand-new javascript framework not taught as part of the course.
 After some research into various options, we decided on Nativescript with Angular 2.
 By the end of the 12-day project we had produced a fully operational app, soon to be deployed on the app store!